greatislander/c2lc-project-website/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 #### How to refresh the scene

 Every time a program is played, the character executes the program from its current position on the scene.
 For example, imagine the learner has built a simple program with one “Move forward 1 square” action block.
 The first time they play it, the character moves from its original spot A2 and lands on B2.
 The second time they play the same program, their character starts from B2 and lands in C2.
-If a learner wants to take their character back to its original starting position (A2), they need to press the “Refresh” button before playing their program.
+If a learner wants to take their character back to its original starting position (A2), they need to press the “Refresh” button located right before the "Play" button.

 A script to say to learners: